-The RAND function is categorized under Math and Trigonometry functions.
+The RAND Function is categorized under Excel Math and Trigonometry functions.
 The function will return a random number between 0 and 1.
-It will provide a real number that will be returned every time the worksheet is opened.
+It provides a real number that will be returned every time the worksheet is opened.

 The RAND function requires no argument.